carbon-language/carbon-lang/docs/design/README.md

 > **TODO:** References need to be evolved.

-`match` is a control flow similar to `switch` of C/C++ and mirrors similar constructs in other langauges, such as Swift.
+`match` is a control flow similar to `switch` of C/C++ and mirrors similar constructs in other languages, such as Swift.

 An example `match` is: